Epic Aircraft: Early years

-The company was founded in 2004 and located in Bend, Oregon due to public incentives which were offered, including state loans and grants of US$1.3M.
-In return for the grants and loans Epic promised to create 4,000 jobs.
+The company was founded by Rick Schrameck, who was experienced in the computer hardware and aviation composites industries, in 2004 in Bend, Oregon due to public incentives, including state loans and grants of US$1.3M.
+In return for the grants and loans, Epic promised to create 4,000 jobs.

-Epic Aircraft was founded by Rick Schrameck, experienced in the computer hardware and aviation composites industries.

 Epic’s first aircraft, the LT, was positioned as a homebuilt kit aircraft, and Schrameck claimed deliveries were estimated to begin by year’s end 2005.

 The FAA approved the LT as an amateur-built craft in 2006.

 The same year, the first LT was delivered.

-On 5 June 2009 Epic was sued by Blue Sky AvGroup, an Epic customer that had an aircraft under construction at the build center, alleging that Epic had failed to meet its contractual obligations.
-The case was dismissed in 2013 "without an award of costs, disbursements or attorney’s fees to any party".
+On 5 June 2009, Epic was sued by Blue Sky AvGroup, an Epic customer that had an aircraft under construction at the build center, alleging that Epic had failed to meet its contractual obligations.
+The case was dismissed in 2013 "without an award of costs, disbursements or attorney’s fees to any party."

-In late June 2009 the company dramatically scaled back its operations.
-The lay-offs primarily affected the aircraft's owner-assisted build center, where customers worked on their own kits.
+In late June 2009, the company dramatically scaled back its operations.
+The layoffs primarily affected the aircraft's owner-assisted build center, where customers worked on their own kits.
 Epic was subsequently named as plaintiff in July 2009 in a lawsuit against engine maker Williams International, claiming that the engine maker defaulted on a contract to supply engines for the Epic Victory program.

-On 8 August 2009 the company's premises were seized by the building's landlord, Delaware-registered ER1 LLC.
+On 8 August 2009, the company's premises were seized by the building's landlord, Delaware-registered ER1 LLC.

-In September 2009 CEO Schrameck was removed by the board of directors from any "managerial or supervisory capacity" with Epic parent company Aircraft Investor Resources, and the company entered Chapter 11 bankruptcy.
+In September 2009, CEO Schrameck was removed by the board of directors from any "managerial or supervisory capacity" with Epic parent company Aircraft Investor Resources, and the company entered Chapter 11 bankruptcy.

 Due to his actions at Epic, Schrameck was arrested for fraud in March 2015.
 On 27 March 2015, he pleaded not guilty in US District Court to eight counts of wire fraud, four counts of mail fraud and six counts of money laundering regarding his dealings with Epic and its customers.
 The case alleged that Schrameck deliberately defrauded customers of more than US$14 million.
 In April 2018, Schrameck pleaded "guilty" to one count of wire fraud.
 The Department of Justice, US Attorney's Office, District of Oregon stated, "Schrameck gave customers Airframe Purchase Agreements and Aircraft Completion Assistance Agreements that misrepresented how the customers’ funds were being used.
 Without his customers’ knowledge, Schrameck used the funds for other projects, to complete existing Epic LT aircraft, and to support his own lavish lifestyle."

 Epic LT owner Doug King filed a motion requesting that the bankruptcy proceedings be moved from Nevada to Bend.
 That filing included a sworn statement by Chief Financial Officer David Clark, saying that Epic owed its customer builders an estimated US$15 million for parts and that the company had no money to pay those debts.